Driving in Madagascar: Tips and information

 Off-road driving in Madagascar

-The West Coast from Tulear to Morondava, included in our Grand Circuit, is Madagascar's most challenging itinerary that requires some off-road driving.
+The West Coast of Madagascar - included in our Grand Circuit itinerary - contains the country's most challenging route and requires some off-road driving.
 When renting your car through us, we allow you to explore the West Coast by yourself.
 We do, however, want you to honestly assess if this is something you feel comfortable with.
 Driving on the west coast of Madagascar is only suitable for confident drivers, who don't panic when they might get lost a little or drive in a remote area.

 Don't feel comfortable driving in western Madagascar by yourself?
 For less confident drivers, we strongly recommend renting a ''pisteur'' (navigator).
 He/she helps you navigate your vehicle, particularly when crossing rivers during high tide.
 The benefits of a pisteur: